ARM9: Differences from ARM7 cores

 Additionally, some ARM9 cores incorporate "Enhanced DSP" instructions, such as a multiply-accumulate, to support more efficient implementations of digital signal processing algorithms.

 Switching from a von Neumann architecture entailed using a non-unified cache, so that instruction fetches do not evict data (and vice versa).
 ARM9 cores have separate data and address bus signals, which chip designers use in various ways.
 In most cases they connect at least part of the address space in von Neumann style, used for both instructions and data, usually to an AHB interconnect connecting to a DRAM interface and an External Bus Interface usable with NOR flash memory.
 Such hybrids are no longer pure Harvard architecture processors.

 ARM license

 ARM Holdings neither manufactures nor sells CPU devices based on its own designs, but rather licenses the processor architecture to interested parties.
 ARM offers a variety of licensing terms, varying in cost and deliverables.
 To all licensees, ARM provides an integratable hardware description of the ARM core, as well as complete software development toolset and the right to sell manufactured silicon containing the ARM CPU.
+This model of licensed CPU core design is called an intellectual property (IP) core.